 Dr. Marcia Reynolds will show how to integrate the neuroscience of biochemical connection with the practical application of reflective inquiry in coaching.
-The objective is to create a state of “co-regulation” where the intersection of emotional energy produces the safety, trust, and willingness to explore, prompting clients to fully participate in coaching even when they were hesitant or resistant.
+The objective is to create a state of “co-regulation” where the intersection of emotional energy produces safety, trust, and willingness to explore, prompting clients to fully participate in coaching even when they were hesitant or resistant.
 The consistent emotional energy of the coach then facilitates the processes of rooting out blocks, recognizing and transforming elements of identity formation, and promotes a confident commitment to moving forward.
 These skills of connection, use of reflective statements, and focusing on “who” the client is are particularly useful for executive and leadership coaching.

 Who Is This For?

-- Coaches who wish to empower their coaching capabilities
+- Coaches who wish to empower their coaching capabilities.

-- Leaders who wish to integrate a coaching approach in their conversations
+- Leaders who wish to integrate a coaching approach in their conversations.

-- Anyone interested in understanding the neuroscience of regulating our internal states to access a wider potential
+- Anyone interested in understanding the neuroscience of regulating our internal states to access a wider potential.

 What You Will Learn: